AesaKamar/resplit/README.md

-  -n, --digits <value>     Number of digits to left-pad the split filenames with -d, --directory <value>  Directory to write the split files into -f, --file <value>       Read from the specified file instead of stdin --suppressMatched        Include the line that matched the regexMatch arg as the first line in the split files --help                   prints this usage text
+  -n, --digits <value>     Number of digits to left-pad the split filenames with -d, --directory <value>  Directory to write the split files into -f, --file <value>       Read from the specified file instead of stdin -s, --quiet              Quiet
+  --suppressMatched        Include the line that matched the regexMatch arg as the first line in the split files --help                   prints this usage text
 ```

+## Installation
+- Download the latest release for your target platform
+- `chmod +x` the downloaded file to give it executable permissions

 ## Examples